 This weekend's box office is blessed with the triumphant return of a horror icon, Michael Myers.
 The new Halloween sequel (co-written and directed by David Gordon Green) sliced off $77.5 million with its freshly sharpened carving knife, according to Variety and The Hollywood Reporter.

-Jamie Lee Curtis reprises her role of Laurie Strode for the third time in the franchise, emotionally scarred from her encounter with "The Shape" 40 years ago.
+Jamie Lee Curtis reprises her role of Laurie Strode for the fifth time in the franchise, emotionally scarred from her encounter with "The Shape" 40 years ago.
 What's different this time around is that the film (which also has Danny McBride as a writer) ignores every single sequel since the 1978 original from John Carpenter, who helped produce and score this movie.

 Should Halloween take in the estimated $80 million, it will end up tying with Venom's opening weekend numbers from two weeks.
 Speaking of the Marvel movie from director Ruben Fleischer (30 Minutes or Less), Tom Hardy's turn as Symbiote host Eddie Brock is set to come in third place this week with $18 million domestically—right behind Bradley Cooper's directorial debut, his remake of A Star Is Born.